-The main character is some kind of robot, or man-machine who pirated himself (I know some non-binary people really don’t like the use of “it” and even if the MC actually uses it I feel uncomfortable doing so here?) and enjoys being alone, watching any kind of entertainment.
+The main character is some kind of robot, or man-machine who pirated itself (it clearly uses the pronoun “it” so I’ll be using it as well here) and enjoys being alone, watching any kind of entertainment.
 What’s not to love about this?
-This SecUnit is also super relaxed, blasé and snarky, bored about everything, just getting on with life and what he has to do to be left alone.
-Except when has has to interact with humans, then he is the most awkward of all the SecUnits.
-To avoid interacting with the humans he works with, he keeps his armor and his helmet on at all times.
+This SecUnit is also super relaxed, blasé and snarky, bored about everything, just getting on with life and what it has to do to be left alone.
+Except when it has to interact with humans, then it is the most awkward of all the SecUnits.
+To avoid interacting with the humans it works with, it keeps its armor and helmet on at all times.
 That made me think of the kids who wear a hat or a knit cap on at all time because they feel safer that way.

 “What was I supposed to do, kill all humans because the ones in charge of constructs in the company were callous?
 Granted, I liked the imaginary people on the entertainment feed way more than I liked the real ones, but you can’t have one without the other.”